Hpill26/Rprojects/README.md

 # Rprojects
-Contains all my projects done using R.
+Contains all my projects for classes done using R.

+# Classes: Regression methods, Data literacy